 It depends upon your home state.
 All states have policies regarding out-of-state procedures that must be followed when someone is eligible for or has received licensure through an out-of-state institution with a state-approved program, such as the Minnesota Professional Educator Licensing and Standards Board-approved programs at Walden University.
 Some states require that you actually obtain the out-of-state license first while other states do not require the actual license, just completion of a state-approved program.
 Additionally, prospective students are advised if they choose to relocate to carefully review, evaluate and understand the requirements of the applicable licensure board in the state in which they intend to relocate.

-If you have questions, please contact a Walden University enrollment advisor at 1-866-492-5336.
+If you have questions, please contact a Walden University enrollment specialist at 1-866-492-5336.
 Enrollment advisors can provide information on licensing requirements, but it is your responsibility to understand and comply with the most up-to-date out-of-state licensing information for your state.

 No. Our program is a Minnesota state-approved program.
 Just as with the majority of other teacher preparation programs throughout the United States, our program is approved only in our home state.
 Since Walden University is based in Minnesota, the program is approved by Minnesota.
 The program may, however, meet the educational requirements for licensure in other states.
 (Individuals may need to complete additional requirements before being eligible for licensure/endorsement.)
 You should research your state licensure/certification requirements, paying particular attention to requirements specific to individuals prepared by out-of-state and/or online institutions.